DonghaoWu/MERN-Doc-V1/README2.md

 module.exports = router;
 ```

-`test it in browser, you can get this.`
+`C. test it in browser, you can get this.`
 <p align="center">
 <img src="./assets/1.png" width=80%>
 </p>